dhishan9/unstable/README.md

 No installation or backend required.
 The project is completely serverless.

 # Run
-1. Double-click `index.html` to open it in any modern web browser.
+ Double-click `index.html` to open it in any modern web browser.
-2. (Optional) Host the file permanently on GitHub Pages for live access.

 ### Project Documentation
 For Software: